zuckung/endless-sky-plugins/README.md

 added 9-mission-chain to get credits for a planet colonization<br>

-added unique trophy outfit at the end if the chain<br>
+added unique trophy outfit at the end of the chain<br>

 added a new rare repeatable job after the colonization chain<br>